 Precautions | We requested you, Before consuming spices, herbs, teas or any kind of natural products you consult an expert qualified healthcare practitioner or herbalist. |

-Note | This product information has not been appraised by the Food and Drug Administration (FDA).
+Note | The Food and Drug Administration (FDA) has not evaluated this product information.
 For educational purposes only. |